-During the comment period, the FTC sought feedback on general issues, as well as specific topics that have generated increased attention in recent years, such as carbon offsets, climate change, compostable and degradable claims, ozone-safe/ozone-friendly claims, recyclable and recycled content claims, energy use/energy efficiency claims, organic claims, and sustainable claims.
-By soliciting public input, the FTC aims to provide effective guidance for businesses and protect consumers from deceptive environmental marketing claims.
+During this period, the FTC actively sought feedback on both general issues and specific topics that have garnered increased attention in recent years.
+These topics include carbon offsets, climate change, compostable and degradable claims, ozone-safe/ozone-friendly claims, recyclable and recycled content claims, energy use/energy efficiency claims, organic claims, and sustainable claims.

 “Recyclable” advertising claims Workshop

-As part of the Green Guides review, the FTC will host a workshop on May 23, 2023, in Washington, DC, to discuss “recyclable” advertising claims.
-The free, public event, Talking Trash at the FTC: Recyclable Claims and the Green Guides, will cover topics such as recycling practices, consumer perception of recycling-related claims, and potential updates to the Green Guides.
-The half-day workshop will include panel discussions and will be available for live online viewing.
-Written comments must be submitted by June 13, 2023.
+As part of the Green Guides review, the FTC hosted a workshop on May 23, 2023, in Washington, DC, to discuss “recyclable” advertising claims.
+The free, public event, Talking Trash at the FTC: Recyclable Claims and the Green Guides, covered topics such as recycling practices, consumer perception of recycling-related claims, and potential updates to the Green Guides.

 Applying the FTC Green Guides to Marketing and Storytelling